What is a Water Distribution System

 Distribution Network: Distribution Pipes Water Supply Supply System Water Sources

-Groundwater can be pumped back up through groundwater wells and surface water can be treated and delivered to customers.
-In order for water to continue to flow out of the faucet when it is turned on by customers, it requires a network of pipes, pumps, storage, and other components which make up a distribution system.
+Groundwater can be pumped back up through groundwater wells, and surface water can be treated and delivered to customers.
+For water to continue to flow out of the faucet when customers turn it on, a network of pipes, pumps, storage, and other components, which make up a distribution system, is required.

 Surface water is carried through pipelines, aqueducts, and canals to the treatment plants for processing before being delivered to customers.
 The other primary source of drinking water supply comes from underground aquifers.